Photo: Paul Goldschmidt (Billy Hurst/USA TODAY Sports)

 There are no trade or acquisition rumors to report.

-- 6/14 The Cardinals recalled LHP Matthew Liberatore from the Memphis Redbirds.
+- 6/20 The Cardinals recalled LF Lars Nootbaar from the Memphis Redbirds.

-- 6/15 The Cardinals optioned LHP Matthew Liberatore to the Memphis Redbirds.
+- 6/24 The Cardinals recalled LHP Packy Naughton from the Memphis Redbirds.

-- 6/17 The Cardinals recalled C Ivan Herrera from the Memphis Redbirds.
+- 6/25 The Cardinals recalled RHP Jake Woodford from the Memphis Redbirds.

 - RHP Jordan Hicks (right forearm flexor) was placed on the 15-day injured list on May 26, retroactive to May 25.
-The right hander has thrown two bullpen sessions and is expected to be sent out on a rehab assignment soon.
+The right-hander has made two rehab assignments at Memphis and will make back to back appearances on Tuesday and Wednesday.
+If the rehab assignments are successful, Hicks may make the road trip with the team to Philadelphia and Atlanta.

 - OF/DH Corey Dickerson (strained left calf) was placed on the 10-day injured list on June 5.
-Dickerson was sent on a rehab assignment to the Memphis Redbirds on June 16 and is expected to be back on the roster soon.
+Dickerson was sent on a rehab assignment to the Memphis Redbirds on June 16 but made only one appearance before his rehab assignment was paused.
+He returned and played back to back games with Memphis on June 21 and June 22 but hasn’t made an appearance since.

 Beginning July 1, the Cardinals travel to Philadelphia for a weekend series with the Phillies.
 The road trip concludes with four games in Atlanta against the Braves.

-The Cardinals then return home for a 10-game homestand that begins with a weekend series against the Phillies.
+The Cardinals then return home for a 10 game homestand that begins with a weekend series against the Phillies.
+The homestand continues with three games with the Dodgers, followed by a weekend series against the Reds before the start of the All Star break on Monday, July 18.

 The regular season schedule can be found here.